 Sore throats and mouth sores are common conditions that most people experience.
-Saltwater gargles can be a cheap, safe, and effective way to ease pain and relieve symptoms from conditions that affect the mouth and throat.
+Gargling with salt water can help to ease the pain of a sore throat and relieve symptoms from conditions that affect the mouth and throat.

 While pharmacies and other stores sell medicated mouthwashes and similar products, some people prefer saltwater gargles and other home remedies.